Rivukis/Spry/README.md

 }
 ```

-### Example Stubbing an object by subclassing
+### Example making a Spryable version of an object by subclassing

-Can also use inheritance with the subclass overriding all functions and replacing implementation with `return stubbedValue()`.
+Can also use inheritance with the subclass overriding all functions and replacing implementation with `return spryify()`.
 However, this is problematic as it could lead to forgotten functions.

 ```swift
 // The Real Class